sapegin/tamia/Readme.md

 ### Debug Mode

-Both Stylus and JavaScript (CoffeeScript) in Tâmia have debug mode which allows you to exclude from minified production code stuff you need only for development purposes.
+Both Stylus and JavaScript in Tâmia have debug mode which allows you to exclude from minified production code stuff you need only for development purposes.

 Stylus: